luontola/cqrs-hotel/README.md

     docker-compose up -d db

-Start the API backend (without an IDE)
+Start the API backend (if not using an IDE)

     mvn spring-boot:run